DavidRach/USERM/instruction_basic.md

 </p>

-In the export tab, you may directlyh download a complete report of all the matrixes.
+In the export tab, you may directly download a complete report of all the matrixes.
 You may also export the N-by-N or N-by-1 plots, which could be quite big for a big panel.
-If you want to plot the N-by-N or N-by-1 plots, you need to assign corresponding values to the UsermObj[["Scale_df"]].
-Otherwise, an error will occur.
+If you want to plot the N-by-N or N-by-1 plots with custom plot setting, you need to assign corresponding values to the UsermObj[["Scale_df"]].
+Otherwise, default setting will be used.

 Prediction for more than one population is possible.
 However, users need to set the intensities of populations in advance.
 Here we predict 3 populations together.
 ``` r